-While most servicemembers are familiar with VA Loans, they are just one type of housing assistance available to veterans.
-Housing assistance grants are another type of financial aid for veterans, which help qualifying servicemembers with disabilities purchase a home and provide funding to renovate a home to meet individual needs.
+While most service members are familiar with VA Loans, they are just one type of housing assistance available to veterans.
+They can also receive financial aid through housing assistance grants, which help qualifying service members with disabilities purchase or renovate homes to meet individual needs.

 In this guide, we take a closer look at different types of housing assistance grants available to veterans and provide an overview of:

 In general, housing assistance grants are funds available to veterans for home-related expenses.
 Some of the major housing assistance grant programs, such as the VA’s Specially Adapted Housing (SAH) grant, the Special Home Adaptation (SHA) grant and the Temporary Residence Adaptation grant — which are profiled below — are exclusively for veterans with service-related disabilities.